Frequently asked questions

-- The home is part of a cooperative or a multi-unit residential building (MURB) with more than 3 storeys or a footprint bigger than 600m2.
+- The home is a multi-unit residential building (MURB) with more than 3 storeys or a footprint bigger than 600 m2.

 - Less than 50 percent of the building is residential living space.

-- Homeowners who have already gone through the Home Efficiency Rebate (HER) or Canada Greener Homes Grant (CGHG) programs and maxed out their incentive at $5,000 for non-Enbridge Gas customers and $10,000 for Enbridge Gas customers.
+- Homeowners who have already gone through the Home Efficiency Rebate Plus (HER+) or Canada Greener Homes Grant (CGHG) programs and maxed out their incentive at $10,000 for Enbridge Gas space heated customers, and $5,000 for non-Enbridge Gas customers.

 - For the enhanced Enbridge Gas rebates funded by Enbridge Gas,

-- You must be an Enbridge Gas customer and reside or own property in the Enbridge Gas franchise service areas at the time of the pre-retrofit energy assessment.
+- The home must be space heated by Enbridge Gas, and the homeowner resides or owns the property at the time of the pre-retrofit energy assessment,

-- Or be converting to Enbridge Gas natural gas.
+- Or the home is converting their space heating to Enbridge Gas natural gas.

 - You must,